 Son Odger Wayne Miner, P.E.
 (1930-2012) was born on March 19, 1930 in Washington, PA.

-He grew up in Hopewell and was a delivery boy for the Beaver Valley Times newspaper.
+His earliest years were in Aliquippa's Plan 12 and then in Hopewell.
+He was a delivery boy for the Beaver Valley Times newspaper.
 He also helped his father install and repair natural gas furnaces in customers' homes in the area, often on freezing cold nights when the appliances gave out, and once or more on Christmas Eve.
+He was vice president of the student body at Hopewell High School, and when graduating, was handed his diploma from his father, secretary of the school board.

 At the age of 27, on July 6, 1957, he married Constance Irene Jagerski, daughter of Frank J. and Helen (Balysh) Jagerski Sr., of Monaca, Beaver County.
 They enjoyed 55 years and one day of married life together.